RFM Score: Analysis, Formula, and How to Calculate It

 Monetary value = 1 - 5

 The About To Dump You segment is represented by all types of customers who used to buy from you but haven’t in a while.
-You can try to reactivate the ones who used to have high frequency and monetary value.
-Ideally, your best customers should never get in this segment.
+You try to reactivate the ones who used to have high frequency and monetary value.
+You implement re-engagement strategies (personalized emails, special discounts, and loyalty incentives) to win them back.
+Your best customers should never get in this segment.

 Ex-Lovers